 Divorce is a life event that unfortunately can happen.
 It certainly is not something you planed on or prepared for when you got married.
 When the divorce process starts emotions can be high.
 When owning a Texas home the future ownership of the property will need to be addressed.
-You need someone in the mortgage industry that has the experience to help you through this transition.
+You need someone in the mortgage industry that has the experience to help you through this Texas divorce mortgage transition.
 Most Loan Officers are not prepared and don’t specialize in this area.
 If jointly owned property is located in Texas, and the Loan Officer is not, that person may not be aware of the unique Texas laws around divorce.

-Todd Frank is a Texas Mortgage Banker that specializes in Divorce Lending.
+Todd Frank is a Texas Mortgage Banker that specializes in Divorce loan.
 He can help you navigate the mortgage issues related with a divorce while satisfying the property directives in the divorce decree.
 Todd can and often has helped both sides of the transaction.
-Many of the same documents will be used in each spouse’s transaction whether for an Owelty Refinance or a departing spouse purchasing a new home.
+Many of the same documents will be used in each spouse’s transaction whether for an Owelty Lien or a departing spouse purchasing a new home.
 This can ultimately make for a smoother loan process for all parties.
 There is no bias in working with both parties.

 Understanding Your Mortgage Options